spectrocloud/librarium/docs/docs-content/integrations/vault.md

 |`charts.server.dev.devRootToken` | If you enabled dev server mode, this parameter specifies the root token for your Vault server.
 Root token has unlimited privileges and can do anything in Vault. | `"root"` |

 :::caution
-Never run a dev mode server in production.
+Never operate a dev mode server in production.
 It is insecure and loses data on every restart.
 :::

 ### Usage